pudge330/digitalocean-spaces-helpers/README.md

 Create an authorization signature header.

 Returns an array.
-First item being an array of headers, second item are the headers compiled to a string.
+First item being an array of headers use for api authorization, second item is the headers compiled to a string.

 | Name       | Type   | Optional| Description                               |
 |------------|--------|---------|-------------------------------------------|